Kuoxen/obc-website/docs/Glossary.md

 <tr>
 <td width="32%"><b>DevOps Service</b></td>
 <td>
 The frontal module on a node that provides APIs for clients to interact with their node and chain network.
-This module is also responsible to construct transactions, and work with membership service component to receive and store all types of certificates and encryption keys in its storage.
+This module is also responsible for constructing transactions, and for working with membership service components to receive and store all types of certificates and encryption keys.
 </td>
 </tr>
 <tr>
 <td width="32%"><b>Node Service</b></td>
 <td>
-The main module on a node that is responsible to process transactions, deploy and execute chaincodes, maintain ledger data, and trigger consensus process.
+The main module on a node that is responsible for processing transactions, deploying and executing chaincodes, maintaining ledger data, and triggering consensus process.
 </td>
 </tr>
 <tr>
 <td width="32%"><b>Consensus</b></td>
 <td>
-The default consensus algorithm of OBC is called ND-PBFT (ND stands for non-deterministic, Note this name is temporary).
-ND-PBFT is a new algorithm is enhanced from the “classic” PBFT consensus algorithm.
+The default consensus algorithm of OBC is called ND-PBFT (ND stands for non-deterministic, but note this name is temporary).
+ND-PBFT is a new algorithm that has been enhanced from the "classic" PBFT consensus algorithm.
 The major value of ND-PBFT is that it allows validating nodes to do a best effort in identifying ND transactions.
 </td>
 </tr>
 </table>